Skip to main content

 • Connection drops = lock released automatically

-• No heartbeat-based timeout coordination
+• Heartbeat-based timeout coordination is not required

 If a node crashes, PostgreSQL detects the dead connection and releases the lock.
 Another node acquires it within 5 seconds (the standby poll interval).